Gammerdinger/Bioinformatic_protocols/Alignment/README.md

 >>
 >>SM: This is to mark which sample your reads are coming from.
 Note, this **does not** need to be unique like the ID field since you may have multiple read groups coming from a single sample
 >
->-M <reference.fasta>: This is the path to the reference fasta file.
+>-M <reference.fasta>: This is the path to the reference FASTA file.
 Your index file should also be located here.
 >
 ><Left_reads.fastq> <Right_reads.fastq>/<Reads.fastq>: This is the path the the reads you would like to align to the reference genome.
 >